gcormier/esphome-pressure/readme.md

 ## GPIO Breakout
 There are now GPIO's broken out on a 2.54mm (0.1") header.
 The i2c bus is also broken out.
 These are all 3.3V logic pins, be careful not to source too much current from the power pins.

+## Absolute pressure
+If you want to change the sensor to an absolute pressure sensor, the XGZP6887D appears to be footprint compatible.
+The code should also work, but you will need to set your K value according to the datasheet.

+Please see https://github.com/gcormier/esphome-pressure/discussions/12 for more discussion and leave a comment if you are using it successfully.